 Maintenance support while on placement

 UK students undertaking a year in placement are generally entitled to a reduced Maintenance Loan.
-The level of loan is fixed (i.e. it isn’t means tested) and for September 2019 entry was paid as per the bandings below:
+The level of loan is fixed (i.e. it isn’t means tested) and for September 2020 entry will be paid as per the bandings below:

 The above bandings relate to both paid and unpaid placements.